Christmas Sanity Clause

 All things I have.
 I owe to you!

-Perhaps we could approach Christmas and essentially marriage with a little more sanity if we all could learn to do without some of the things we never had a right to expect in the first place.
+Perhaps we could approach Christmas, and marriage, with a little more sanity if we all could learn to do without some of the things we never had a right to expect in the first place.